Malaysia to Enforce VEP for Singapore Vehicles from 1 July 2025

 Each registered vehicle is then issued a Radio Frequency Identification (RFID) tag, which must be installed on the vehicle and linked to the driver’s Touch ‘n Go eWallet.
 This tag is scanned automatically at land checkpoints such as the Causeway and Second Link.

-From 1 July, any Singapore-registered vehicle entering Malaysia without a valid and active VEP tag will be subject to penalties.
-Under Malaysian law, offenders will be fined RM300 (~S$91).
-The fine must be settled before leaving Malaysia.
+From now on, any Singapore-registered vehicle entering Malaysia without a valid and active VEP tag will be subject to penalties.

 1. Register Online